-P. F. O’Neill was a soda water manufacturer located in New York City’s Lower Manhattan for almost 40 years.
+P. F. O’Neill was a bottler and soda water manufacturer located in New York City’s Lower Manhattan for almost 40 years.
 According to the 1900 census records, he was born in Ireland in 1859 and immigrated to the United States in 1876.
+It appears that he acquired the bottling business of James C. Kelly sometime in the mid-1880’s.

 In the 1891 NYC General Directory, O’Neill’s address changed to 508 Greenwich St. A relatively small operation, the Annual Report on Factory Inspections in New York State for 1898 listed the business with 5 male employees.